 WHERE TO STAY IN WARSAW

 There is also the Old Town here, but this time we decided to stay in the modern part of Warsaw with high-rise hotels.
 My choice was the Novotel Warszawa Centrum 4*.
 I am familiar with this chain of hotels for a long time and always happy with my stay.
 Another plus is walking distance from the railway station and to all the sights.
+If you still don’t know where to stay in Warsaw this hotel is really a good choice.

 According to the European standards, the prices for accommodation are quite affordable, and it is better to take the higher room category.
 We had a modern and stylish Executive room on the top floor with a fantastic panoramic city view.
-In our room we had an available a Nespresso coffee maker and a Sound Spot wireless speaker.
+In our room, we had an available a Nespresso coffee maker and a Sound Spot wireless speaker.
 The bed was very comfortable and the Wi-Fi worked perfectly.
 By the way, I also liked a lot the toiletries too, which rarely happens to me.
 We really enjoyed our stay in the Novotel Warszawa Centrum and highly recommended for your stay.

 Besides our hotel, the best 5 * hotels are also located at the railway station area (Warszawa-Centralna), such as the Radisson Blu Sobieski, Intercontinental Warszawa, Warshaw Marriott Hotel, Mercure Warszawa Centrum, and Hilton Warsaw Hotel.
 Nearby there is a metro station and modern shopping centers.

 The area between the Central Station and the Vistula River is also very popular and is often known as Śródmieście.
 First of all, this area is remarkable together with the Warsaw architecture of the first half of the 20th century is preserved here.
 In Marshalkovska Street (Ulica Marszałkowska), you will find a large number of shops and there is a large pedestrian area to walk.
-Here you can check the hotel H15 Boutique, the guest house Between Us Bed and Breakfast and th Residence St. Andrew’s Palace.
+Here you can check the hotel H15 Boutique, the guest house Between Us Bed and Breakfast and the Residence St. Andrew’s Palace.

 In the Krakow suburb area (Krakowskie Przedmieście) there are massive palaces and majestic churches are located around.
 This street is a sight in itself and is included in all tourist routes of Warsaw, moreover, staying here, is more convenient to explore not only the Old Town of Warsaw but also its suburbs.